Better-Boy/PaperSense/reports/stress.md

 2. Downloading the pdfs from the google cloud storage took almost 2 hours.
 3. Processed each pdf via a data processing pipeline.
 The pipeline code is [bulk_data_processing.py](../src/bulk_data_processing.py)
 4. The data processing pipeline for the 12,000 pdfs ran for almost 4 hours.
 3. The different data sizes i.e paper counts - 1k, 5k, 10k were stored.
-The size of the individual files are large and can be found at []()
+The size of the individual files are large.
 4. A sample data is included in this repository - [sample test data](../data/test_data.json)

 ### How to run the stress testing script?